evolverine/intimacy-toolbox/_pages/about.md

 ### Why "COCO"?

-"Connection in times of COVID-19"
+"Connection and communication in times of COVID-19"

 # About the resources